 Music is beneficial for the mind

 Seniors who listen to it almost every day, are much happier than those who do not and a happier outlook towards life.
 And are less likely to suffer from emotional turmoil.
-Also, listening to music on a regular basis has also found to improve communication.
+Also, listening to musicon a regular basis has also found to improve communication.
 Especially, in seniors with Alzheimer’s and other dementia diseases.

 Music improves health

-Research has proven that it has a drastic improvement in the health of seniors.
+Research has proven that it has a drastic improvement in the health of our loved ones.
 Seniors who listen to music regularly, are able to sleep better throughout the night.
 It also reduces the pain and improves the recovery from a particular disease.
 A study done by Finnish researchers proved that.
 When seniors who suffered a stroke, listened to music every day.
 Had improved verbal skills over a short period of time.

 Music enhances memory